-How to Negotiate a Better Locum Rate
+How to Negotiate a Better Locum Rate in 2023

 As doctors, we typically aren't the best when it comes to valuing the worth of our own work, especially in the earlier stages of our careers.
 This often leaves us earning less money than we could – or should – be earning.